mangonaise/wiki-dive/posts/first-pro-gay-film.md

 Significant progress within the LGBT movement is a relatively recent achievement.
 If we take the United States as an example, it wasn't until around 2011 that a majority of the public finally came around to supporting marriage equality.

 Of course, being LGBT did not become more normal, only more normalized.
 It has always been an entirely non-radical concept.
-Queer people have known this throughout all of history, but have had to keep it a secret out of self-preservation.
+Queer people have known this throughout all of history, but have had to keep their identities a secret out of self-preservation.

 Key to progress has been representation on the screen.
 Film is a truly special art form, with its power to transport people out of their own lives - and, by extension, away from their own prejudices.
 If done correctly, a film can invite a viewer to sympathize with someone that they would have otherwise shunned in real life.